fathi129/Credit_Risk_Analysis/README.md

 - Low-Risk Recall: 0.56
 - High-Risk F1 Score: 0.02
 - Low-Risk F1 Score: 0.72
+The balanced Accuracy is only 63.7%,The high_risk population has sensitivity of only 71% and precision 1%.
+Due to high number of low_risk population the sensitivity is  only 56% with 100% accuracy.

 ## Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk
 Using your knowledge of the imblearn.ensemble library, you’ll train and compare two different ensemble classifiers, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk and evaluate each model.
 Using both algorithms, you’ll resample the dataset, view the count of the target classes, train the ensemble classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.